jroucheton/cloud-best-practices/README.md

 * Extend Jenkinsfile with global shared librairies
 * Follow Sementic Versioning for deliveries
 * Create pipelines as multi branch project
+* Only one Jenkinsfile per source code management